scottywalters/vuepress/packages/docs/docs/contributing/README.md

 # Contribute

-You can contribute to the content on the Carbon site in a few different ways.
+You can contribute to the content on the site in a few different ways.
 Choose the way that works best, depending on how extensive your contribution is.
 And be sure to read our content writing guidelines before you begin!